rivernihil/5th-ed-modified-zener-psion/psion.md

 </div>

 # Adept
 After years of training and sparring, a Half-Giant adept prepares to leave her school.
-Her body has become a pure extension of her will, and she is an expert warrior.
-With equipment scarcely more than a light robe, she begins a short trek across the desert to the nearest city, Balic.
+Her mind and body have fused to become a nearly perfect weapon.
+With equipment scarcely more than a light robe, she begins a short trek across the desert to the nearest city.
 She is more than capable of getting through any obstacle.
 <p>Unseen, a shadowy half-elf stalks through a luxurious mansion.
-He is a member of a dark, underground soceity who trains in arts considered by most taboo.
+He is a member of an underground soceity that trades in arts considered by most taboo.
 His cabal makes thrives by providing services that few others are capable of.
 Although life is cheap on Athas, death is not.</p>
-<p>In the boulder fields, a small group of escaped slaves skirmishes with a B'rohg.
-A Thri-kreen adept deftly jumps over boulders, skirts in and out of the reach of his four long arms, and quickly rushes through his legs to deliver a final blow to defeat their foe.
-He and his companions are safe, for now.</p>
+<p>In the boulder fields, a small group of escaped slaves skirmishes with a large B'rohg.
+One of the escapees, a thri-kreen adept, deftly jumps among the boulders, uses it's unnatural speed and agility to skirt in and out of the reach of foe's long arms.
+Finally, the adept quickly rushes between the  B'rogh's legs and delivers a final blow.
+The thri-kreen and it's companions are safe, for now.</p>

 ```
 ```